 Best for Women

-The Bellabeat LEAF is both the most specialized product in our test and the most feature-laden.
+The Bellabeat LEAF is both the most specialized product in our test and one of the most feature-laden.
 As a product both branded to women and a product whose defining characteristic is menstruation tracking, it is as gender-specific as a pedometer can be.
-This specificity eliminates half the population.
-In this category, however, the LEAF brings the greatest breadth of data.
-In addition to tracking step count and distance, which are relatively standard types, the LEAF and associated app monitor sleep, breathing, and works as a period-tracker, all while promoting meditative practice.
+The Bellabeat LEAF brings more data depth than any other product in our review.
+In addition to tracking step count and distance, which are relatively standard, the LEAF monitors sleep, breathing, and works as a period-tracker, all while promoting meditative practice.
 Additionally, many women will appreciate the stylish nature of this pedometer — choosing to proudly rock the attractive LEAF.

 Read review: Bellabeat LEAF